 A receivable represents the Company's right to an amount of consideration that is unconditional (i.e., only the passage of time is required before payment of the consideration is due).
-Refer to accounting policies of financial assets in section (n) Financial instruments - initial recognition and subsequent measurement.
+Refer to accounting policies of financial assets in section (I) Financial instruments - initial recognition and subsequent measurement.

 iii.
-Contract liabilities
+Contract liabilities (Advance from customers)